-Discolored teeth can age the appearance of your smile causing you to feel too self-conscious to smile.
-Teeth whitening is a quick, effective and safe option for whitening and brightening your smile.
+Are you unhappy with discolored or yellow teeth?
+Discolored teeth can age your smile, leaving you too self-conscious to smile.
+Teeth whitening is a quick, effective and safe option to brighten your smile.

 Teeth Whitening in Claremont, CA